emmanuelmenon/emmanuelmenon.github.io/tags/sciencementors2019.md

 layout: tagpage
 tag: sciencementors2019
 title: Science Mentors 2019
+description: A collection of blog posts written about my experiences in the 2019 Science Mentors program.
 ---
 <hr>
 This year, I enrolled in a program called Science Mentors ACT.
 The aim of this program is to help students from year 9-12 in the ACT get better at science by pairing them up with a mentor who is proficient in the student's chosen field of study.
 The student will then write a scientific paper in collaboration with their mentor.